-(J) A description of how the Local Board will use Individualized Training Accounts based on high demand, difficult to fill positions identified within local priority industries identified in Section 1(A); and,
+(G) A description of how the Local Board will use Individualized Training Accounts based on high-demand, difficult to fill positions identified within local priority industries identified in Section 1(A).

 Labor Market data is readily used by the Board and by FCWS staff as a key component in providing quality career counseling to participants to provide direction for career development along pathways that demonstrate a potential for individuals to maintain stability.
-FCWS will continue to coordinate support of priority industries through provision of training opportunities in high-growth, high demand industries and occupations.
+FCWS coordinates support of priority industries through career and training programming in high-growth, high demand industries and occupations.
 Approved training requests are on a case by case basis and include a thorough evaluation of the related marketability of skills/credentials resulting from successful completion of training.